roshanleharwani/AutoConnect/Readme.md

 5. **Save Credentials**: Your credentials will be securely saved locally for future use.

 6. **Key Feature**: You can keep the file running in the background.
-It will automatically reconnect you if wifi disconnect due to bad condition.
+It will automatically reconnect you if wifi disconnect due to poor network connectivity.

 ## Security